SmeeK153/DEF.EntityFrameworkCore.Kafka/README.md

 # DEF.EntityFrameworkCore.Kafka

-Entity Framework Core Data Provider For Confluent's .NET Client for Apache Kafka
+`DEF.EntityFrameworkCore.Kafka` is an Entity Framework Core provider built on top of [Confluent's .NET Client for Apache Kafka<sup>TM</sup>](https://github.com/confluentinc/confluent-kafka-dotnet) that enables the use of the Entity Framework Core ORM with Kafka.